digitranslab/jumpstart/docs/versioned_docs/version-2.14.0/how-to/oauth2-authorization.md

 # REST API authentication using OAuth 2.0

-ToolJet’s REST API data source supports OAuth 2.0 as the authentication type.
-In this guide, we’ll learn how to use **Google OAuth2 API** to delegate authorization and authentication for your ToolJet Application.
+JumpStart’s REST API data source supports OAuth 2.0 as the authentication type.
+In this guide, we’ll learn how to use **Google OAuth2 API** to delegate authorization and authentication for your JumpStart Application.

-Before setting up the REST API data source in ToolJet, we need to configure the **Google Cloud Platform** to gather the API keys required for the authorization access.
+Before setting up the REST API data source in JumpStart, we need to configure the **Google Cloud Platform** to gather the API keys required for the authorization access.

 ## Setting up Google Cloud Platform